Fireparrot/cs480Ignatyuk/README.md

-# PA11 Final: Graphics Simulator
+# PA11 Final: Computer Graphics Simulator

 Nikita Ignatyk and Roniel Padua

 # Description

-All files present are for the final project, Graphics Simulator
+All files present are for the final project, Computer Graphics Simulator

 # Building